OneMillionOrg/nx-set-shas/README.md

 <h1 align="center">Set SHAs Action</h2>

-✨ A Github Action which sets the base and head SHAs required for the `nx affected` commands in CI
+✨ A Github Action which sets the base and head SHAs required for the `nx affected` commands in CIe

 - [Example Usage](#example-usage)
 - [Configuration Options](#configuration-options)